tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US180_TransferMoneyFamilyMemberToFamilyMember.md

   between the origin and destination accounts respective ID that are given in new CashTransferDTO object and then changes the balance in the originAccount (debit) and in the destinationAccount (credit).

-This method has three important verifications that are simple attributes validations, the fisrt two refer to validate the ammount transfered , the second and third validations are relative to the currecy type of both the origin account, and the destination account.
+This method has three important verifications that are simple attributes validations, the first two refer to validate the amount transferred , the second and third validations are relative to the currency type of both the origin account, and the destination account.

         public boolean transferCashBetweenFamilyMembersCashAccounts(FamilyMember originFamilyMember, FamilyMember destinationFamilyMember, CashTransferDTO cashTransferDTO) {